surf-guy/yelp_analysis/README.md

 The predictor columns we use to build the model are:
 ```"review_count", "price_range", "good_for_groups", "accepts_credit_card", "has_take_out", "has_outdoor_seating", "good_for_kids", "has_reservations", "has_happy_hour", "review_length", "avg_monthly_checkins"```

+In the same section, we will implement model evaluation using accuracy, precision, and recall metrics and also confusion matrix with heatmap.

 Lastly, we will implement feedforward deep learning model to observe if it improves overall accuracy of the model.

 ## Getting Started